abuseofnotation/category-theory-illustrated/02_more_sets/text.md

 | Objects and  Morphisms        | Sets and Functions   | Classes and functions |
 | N/A             | Element    | Object                |

 This diagram illustrates how category theory allows us to see the big picture when it comes to sets and similar structures - when we are at the realm of sets we can view the set as a collection of individual elements.
-In category theory we don't have such notion.
-We saw how taking the notion away allows us to define concepts such as the sum and product sets in a whole different and more general way.
+In category theory we don't have such notion, but we saw how taking this notion away allows us to define concepts such as the sum and product sets in a whole different and more general way.

 **NB: Do note how the world "Object" is used in both programming languages and in category theory, but for completely different things.
 The equivalent a categorical object is equivalent to a class in programming language.**